 The result?
 Brands pulled deals, his books were dropped from stores, YouTube demonetized his channels, and he lost hundreds of thousands of subscribers as a result.

 Has he recovered in 2026?
 It depends on who you ask, really.
-By 2025 and into 2026, Dawson’s presence on YouTube is not small (though it is smaller).
+By 2025 and into 2026, Dawson’s presence on YouTube is not small (it is smaller, though).
 He has shifted to niche content like paranormal investigation and conspiracy theories and has a dedicated audience.
 He no longer commands the cultural centrality he once had, though, and that’s important to note.

 4. Jeffree Star

-But, in the last year or so, Jeffree has stayed extremely active online and hasn’t shied away from controversy.
-He’s made blunt, often offensive comments about gender identity and the LGBTQ+ community that many outlets labeled transphobic (including saying he thinks nonbinary identities are “made up” and criticizing supportive parents), which brought fresh backlash, especially from LGBTQ+ advocates.
+But, in the last year or so, Jeffree has remained extremely active online and hasn’t hesitated to court controversy.
+He’s made a number of outspoken, often inflammatory, comments about gender identity and the LGBTQ+ community, which have been deemed transphobic, such as stating that he believes nonbinary identities are “made up” and disparaging parents of non-binary individuals.

 Has he recovered?
 Meanwhile, he still earns hundreds of thousands per day on platforms like TikTok by live‑selling products and doing livestreams.